Michael Branch (footballer): Personal life

 On 10 July 2012, Branch was arrested by officers of the Serious Organised Crime Agency.
 At a later trial at Chester Crown Court, Branch admitted charges of possession with intent to supply class A and class B drugs.
 One charge related to the handover of just under 3 kg of amphetamine to another man in a Liverpool car park in March 2012; a second charge related to the seizure of 1 kg of cocaine from his home address in Otterspool, Liverpool in July 2012.
 On 8 November 2012, Branch was jailed for seven years.
 His appeal against sentence was dismissed, on 14 February 2013, by three judges at the Court of Appeal.
 He was eventually released after three years, and in September 2016 was training to become an accountant.

+2018 he started messaging a married woman in Australia and she has lied to her husband it was 'over' for the next 6 years.